janniss91/SwissDialIdent/README.md

 - The files ```train.txt``` and ```dev.txt``` contain an utterance per line combined with its dialect label.
 The label is separated from the utterance by a tab.
 - The files ```train.vec``` and ```dev.vec``` contain a so-called iVector per line.
 The iVector is a vector of floating-point numbers, which represents the spoken form of the utterances.
 The iVector has been extracted from audio files.
 - (The original dataset contained another file for training and test set that kept the normalized forms of the utterances.
-This data is not needed for this project )
+This data is not needed for this project and cannot be found in the repository.)

 The training set contains 14279 utterances and the development set contains 4530 utterances.